 RTK with the StarFire 6000 Receiver

 RTK with the StarFire 3000 Receiver

-When using StarFire 3000 Receivers, the rover receiver automatically switches to the SF2 signal when RTK Extend expires.
-This allows operators to take advantage of +/- 5-cm (2-in.)
-SF2 accuracy for a maximum 14 days along tree lines or hilly terrain.
+When using StarFire 3000 Receivers, the rover receiver automatically goes to the SF2 signal when RTK Extend expires.
+This allows operators to take advantage of +/- 5-cm SF2 accuracy for a maximum 14 days along tree lines or hilly terrain.
 The machine transitions from RTK to RTK Extend, to SF2, and back to RTK without disengaging AutoTrac.
 This benefit does not require a SF2 license.

 * Mobile RTK is an additional RTK technology available in selected countries